hmeng/the-gen-z-catechism/chapters/post-09.md

 ---
-layout: default
+layout: chapter
-title: "Post 09"
+title: "Post #9: What is worship?"
 ---
 # Post #9: What is worship?